 Jerry nodded at Brandon’s request.
-He turned towards Adam.
+He turned toward Adam.
 Want a ride as well?”

 Nah, I kinda want to go for a walk before it gets dark out.
-Should stop at the store to get some things.
+I should stop at the store to get some things.
 Thanks though.”

-Faith walked up towards the group.
+Faith walked up toward the group.
 “Gah, I think I left it in the bathroom.
 Oh well, I won’t bother mom.
 Don’t have to text Win right away anyhow, no big deal.”

 Brandon and Jerry waved goodbye to everyone and began to head out the door.

 “Shotgun!”
 Brandon yelled.
 Jerry turned toward him with a slightly confused expression.